Blac Chyna's Mom Tokyo Toni Claims Grandkids Have Been Kept Away From Her For Two Years

 Tokyo Toni, the mother of Blac Chyna, took to Instagram this weekend and made three emotional videos sharing her thoughts on her famous daughter and her circle of Hollywood friends.
 According to Toni, Blac Chyna has kept her children, Dream Kardashian and King Cairo, away from her for two years, according to Radar Online.

-“Two years in a row… two years in a row, it’s going on two years that I haven’t seen my grans…”
+“Two years in a row… two years in a row, I’m going on my second year, of not seeing my grans…”

 Toni goes on to say that Hollywood is “demon-filled” and that the city changes the character of those living in it.
-Tokyo then stated that Chyna waged war on her even though she is the only one on earth that would die for her “funky a**.”
+Tokyo then stated that Chyna waged war on her, even though she is the only one on earth that would die for her “funky a**.”

 “Yes, they are her children, and I’m not the only person that deals with this s***.
 Hollywood is so demon-filled, it changes people.”

-In the first video Tokyo Toni posted, she said that “fame goes to people’s head” and that she had finally received an explanation for the lack of financial support from Blac Chyna after she asked the Rob & Chyna star for $30 to buy food.
+In the first video that Tokyo Toni posted, she said that “fame goes to people’s head” and that she had finally received an explanation for the lack of financial support from Blac Chyna after she asked the Rob & Chyna star for $30 to buy food.

-“She said that she was broke and needed to take care of her kids.”
+“Well… I got an explaination.
+For one, she told me she was broke and that she has to take care of her kids.
+I asked her for $30, I told her I was hungry.”

 Tokyo Toni, 46, said that in the same way she “birth her on her birthday,” that she will be “divorcing her on her birthday.”